 Cosmopolitan vs. ARIA Prices and Fees

-Part of deciding between the ARIA vs. the Cosmopolitan Las Vegas is deciphering which hotel best fits your budget.
+Part of deciding between ARIA and Cosmopolitan Las Vegas is deciphering which hotel best fits your budget.
 Both are fairly similar overall.

 - Lowest Weekday Price: ~$138